 Now that they know what type of people they are looking for, it’s time for recruiters to source promising candidates.
 If they already have a database representing qualified job seekers who might fit the role, it’s a good place to start.
 However, extending the search to cover a variety of relevant platforms will attract even more suitable candidates, allowing companies to choose from a larger talent pool.

 The most economical and effective way to approach this stage of the process is to use automation.
-Broadbean offers tools that allow recruiters to enter job parameters and use its software to automatically post advertisements to relevant platforms.
+Broadbean’s job distribution software allows recruiters to enter job parameters and automatically post advertisements to relevant platforms.
 It also provides all the metrics they need to improve the efficacy of their campaigns while they’re in progress.

 3. Screening